LedgerHQ/actions/pdm/doc/publish/README.md

 ## Permissions

-This action interact with the GitHub API using the GitHub token and requires the following permissions:
+This action interacts with the GitHub API using the GitHub token and requires the following permissions:

 ```yaml
 contents: read  # Checkout